Over the past several weeks, I’ve had the opportunity both to visit

 slices of homemade fruit pies, several cheese selections, and an

-assortment of delectable dried seaweed snacks
+assortment of delectable dried seaweed snacks.

 pedigree, it would be all too tempting to quip how these four wines

 were far better than California Coolers; then again, they were far better than many, many wines I have tried over the years I have been building the wine program for Sostevinobile.
 I was well impressed by both of the white selections on hand, the 2011 Row Five Viognier-Marsanne and the 2010 Estate Chardonnay, while the 2011 Estate Syrah easily proved their equal.
-The standout, however, was a claret-style wine deftly blending Merlot, Cabernet Franc, Cabernet Sauvignon, and Petit Verdot, the sumptuous 2009 13 Tasks
+The standout, however, was a claret-style wine deftly blending Merlot, Cabernet Franc, Cabernet Sauvignon, and Petit Verdot, the sumptuous 2009 13 Tasks.
+Tempting, of course, to describe this wine as Herculean, but that would leave it a task short.

 beauty of the wine program I am designing comes from the breadth I